 Testing your basal body temperature can be particularly helpful if you are being treated but still remain symptomatic despite having "normal" labs.

 If this is the case then you might either be under treated or have other hormone imbalances contributing to your body temperature.

 No doubt you've heard of the idea of adrenal fatigue.

-The concept that your adrenal (stress response system) in your body can become overloaded and therefore "poops" out over time causing a reduction in adrenal hormones - specifically cortisol.
+The concept that your adrenal (stress response system) system in your body can become overloaded and therefore "poops" out over time causing a reduction in adrenal hormones.